Scripts for terminating an employee professionally

 If they state that their performance issues were improving…

-While your performance did improve, it still fails to meet our company standards.
-We appreciate the strides you took to do better, but we need an employee in this position who can at least meet our minimum standards, and you’re unable to do so at this time.
-For that reason, we are terminating your position.
+Your performance improved, but it still doesn’t meet our company standards.
+We appreciate your efforts to do better.
+However, we need someone in this position who can meet our minimum standards.
+You are currently unable to do so.
+Therefore, we are terminating your position.

 If they believe it’s a case of wrongful termination